informalsystems/quint/doc/lang.md

 The definition `run1` captures the execution that contains five states, in which the variable `n` receives the values `1`, `2`, `3`, `6`, and `3`, respectively.
-If we look carefully at the definition of `run2`, it produces exactly the same sequence of states as `run1`, but it does so via evaluation of the actions `Init`, `Positive`, `Positive`, `ByThree`, and `Even`, in that order.
+If we look carefully at the definition of `run2`, it produces exactly the same sequence of states as `run1`, but it does via evaluation of the actions `Init`, `Positive`, `Positive`, `ByThree`, and `Even`, in that order.